 The same approach is applied at Chelyabinsk Pipe Plant (CHTPZ).
 Along with scale, refractory brick rubble left over after major furnace repairs is one of the most sought-after types of waste on the market.
 In total, the plant is able to sell more than 50 items that were previously disposed of or landfilled.
 Income from these activities will amount to RUB 50 million over the year.
 In 2024, TMK plans to expand the range of items sold with flux used in electric-weld pipe shops, which will generate around another RUB 15 million per year.

 The technologies applied ensure complete isolation of waste

-TMK piloted a LOOKING TO THE FUTURE Project to set up Non-recyclable waste is dis a carbon farm at VTZ in 2023
+TMK piloted a project to set up a carbon farm at VTZ in 2023